melissamonroe/etl-project/README.md

 Things we will also try to determine from the listing:

-- Reserved Parking
-- Pet Friendly (if possible determine either dog/cat or both)
-- Smoking/nonsmoking
-- Amenities
+- Average Listing Price by Zip
+- Zip codes with highest availability (units/zip)
-- Washer/Dryer in unit?
+-

 #Process